IRA Plans: Traditional IRA vs. Roth IRA

 10% penalty for early withdrawals

-If you withdraw before 59.5, you must pay a 10% penalty unless an exception applies to you.
-Visit the IRS.gov website to see the list of exceptions.
+The IRS charges a 10% penalty for withdrawing before age 59.5 unless an exception applies to you.
+Visit the IRS website for the list of exceptions.

 IRA contributions and distributions